 Hey everyone!
-I hope you all have been having a safe and fun-filled summer this far.
+I hope you all have been having a safe and fun-filled summer thus far.
 Things have been a little wacky around home and have just started to settle down to where I can post some good content for you.
 I didn’t want to be that blogger that gets on here with nothing to say, other than to whine about a bunch of crap that no one really wants to hear about.
 So here we are!
-I originally wrote this post last year and posted it to my old blog, but since I am in the process of migrating over posts that I think you guys will love AND I’ve been working on planning another overnight kayak excursion, I figured this was the best time to bring this one over to Amor et Vita.
+I originally wrote this post last year and posted it to my old blog, but since I am in the process of migrating over posts that I think you guys will love AND I’ve been working on planning another overnight kayak camping trip, I figured this was the best time to bring this one over to Amor et Vita.
 I hope you enjoy it!

 - Sea-to-Summit Sink -I felt like it was really important to have a place to wash our dishes that wasn’t in the river because that is actually a big no-no when it comes to the leave no trace principals.
 This sink was super sturdy and quick-drying!